cschech/CBSD/README.md

 # Addendum

-The official response from Theo de Raadt is that the sha256 sums solve nothing, and that I am worried about "second or third-order problems", so I guess it doesn't matter.
-Into the trash it goes.
+The official response from Theo de Raadt it's irrelevant.